Dudley Tunnel: Development

 At the south end of the tunnel there was once a triple junction, where the Pensnett Canal and the Grazebrook Arm both joined the main canal.
 This was reinstated in 1995, when the Grazebrook Arm was dredged.
 A small part of the line of the filled-in Pensnett Canal was bought from the Lord Dudley's Estate, and a brick lining was constructed as it was excavated.
-The work included rebuilding the bridges which crossed the two arms, and resufacing of towpaths in the area.
+The work included rebuilding the bridges which crossed the two arms, and resurfacing of towpaths in the area.
 Because of its limited size, boats using the tunnel must not use diesel engines, and the Trust used to use a trip boat to tow them through, but in 1996 they commissioned a purpose built electric tug, so that they did not lose the use of a trip boat.
 It is named John C Brown after the British Waterways engineer who oversaw the reconstruction of the tunnel in 1992, and it has a diesel engine connected to a generator to allow the batteries to be recharged when not in the tunnel.

 The Trust were given use of the disused Blowers Green Pumphouse at the foot of Park Head locks in 1996, and converted it to become offices and an education centre with workshops and stores attached.
 By 2012, they had funding in place for a permanent headquarters at Todd's End Field, on which work started in 2015.
 The complex, known as "The Portal", was formally opened by Princess Anne on 4 March 2016.
 Blowers Green Pumphouse is still used for social functions and storage.